 Scope: GA Tech peer evaluations, Spring 2016 (N=355)

 Summary: Seeing value in Melkers’ social network analysis of VIP teams, the GT VIP program included social network questions in peer evaluations.
 We conducted an analysis of Spring 2016 peer evaluations.
 External-Internal (EI) indexes indicated that on average, students interacted more often with students of other races/ethnicities than their own and more often with students from other majors.
-Quadratic Assignment Procedure (QAP) analysis showed that of the twenty-four teams: one had significant correlation between race and student interaction, and clumping was was clear on visual inspection; six had significant correlation between student major and interaction (clumping by major was not unexpected).
+Quadratic Assignment Procedure (QAP) analysis (which accounts for team composition) showed that of the twenty-four teams: one had significant correlation between race and student interaction, and clumping was was clear on visual inspection; six had significant correlation between student major and interaction (clumping by major was not unexpected).
+While the EI index showed clumping by gender and domestic/interantional status, the QAP analysis accounts for team composition and did not show clumping on these factors.
 The clumping on one team by race/ethnicity led to the development of additional professional development for instructors.

 Citation (IEEE): J. Sonnenberg-Klein, R. T. Abler, E. J. Coyle, and H. H. Ai, “Multidisciplinary Vertically Integrated Teams: Social Network Analysis of Peer Evaluations for Vertically Integrated Projects (VIP) Program Teams,” presented at the 2017 ASEE Annual Conference & Exposition, 2017.